1940 United States presidential election: Records

 Roosevelt was the third of just four presidents in United States history to win re-election with a lower percentage of the electoral vote than in their prior elections, the other three were James Madison in 1812, Woodrow Wilson in 1916 and Barack Obama in 2012.
-Additionally, Roosevelt was the fourth of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections, the other four are James Madison in 1812, Andrew Jackson in 1832, Grover Cleveland in 1892, and Obama in 2012.
-This marked the first time since 1892 that the Democrats won the popular vote in three consecutive elections, and the first since 1840 where they won three consecutive elections.
+Additionally, Roosevelt was the fourth of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections, the other four are Madison in 1812, Andrew Jackson in 1832, Grover Cleveland in 1892, and Obama in 2012.
+This marked the first time since 1892 that the Democrats won the popular vote in three consecutive elections, and the first since 1836 where they won three consecutive elections.
 Although at a rate lower than 1936, Roosevelt maintained his strong majorities from labor unions, big city political machines, ethnic minority voters, and the traditionally Democratic Solid South.
 Roosevelt's third consecutive victory inspired the Twenty-second Amendment, limiting the number of terms a person may be president.

 As of 2024, Roosevelt was the sixth of eight presidential nominees to win a significant number of electoral votes in at least three elections, the others being Thomas Jefferson, Henry Clay, Andrew Jackson, Grover Cleveland, William Jennings Bryan, Richard Nixon, and Donald Trump.
 Of these, Jackson, Cleveland, and Roosevelt also won the popular vote in at least three elections.
 Jefferson, Cleveland, Roosevelt, and Trump were also their respective party's nominees for three consecutive elections.

 This was the first time in which North Dakota voted for a losing candidate and the first time since 1892 in which a Democrat won without Colorado, Kansas, and Nebraska.
 This was also the first time anyone won without Colorado and Nebraska since 1908, and Kansas since 1900.
 It was also the fourth presidential election in which both major party candidates were registered in the same home state; the others have been in 1860, 1904, 1920, 1944, and 2016.

-Willkie and McNary both died in 1944 (October 8, and February 25, respectively), which is the first, and to date only time both members of a major-party presidential ticket died during the term for which they sought election.
+Willkie and McNary both died in 1944 (October 8 and February 25, respectively), which is the first, and to date only time both members of a major-party presidential ticket died during the term for which they sought election.
 Had they been elected, Willkie's death would have resulted in the Secretary of State becoming acting president for the remainder of the term ending on January 20, 1945, in accordance with the Presidential Succession Act of 1886.

 The eleven states of the former Confederacy provided 4.53% of Willkie's votes, with him taking 21.65% of the vote in that region.

 Source (Popular Vote): Source (Electoral Vote):